 • If someone knocks at your door and you aren’t expecting them or don’t recognise them don’t let them into your home.
 If you are expecting someone ask for identification before letting them in.

-There were 4 incidents recently in our area the 1st being a man saying he was collecting for charity yet had no paperwork but carried a rucksack, this was immediately reported to the Police who took it seriously dispatched an Officer as warned residents of incidents of people going equipped to access properties.
+There were 4 incidents when the Residents Association formed from Feb 2020 in our area the 1st being a man saying he was collecting for charity yet had no paperwork but carried a rucksack, this was immediately reported to the Police who took it seriously dispatched an Officer as warned residents of incidents of people going equipped to access properties.

 The 2nd was 2 men who approached a home but ran off when they saw CCTV nearby, again the Police were notified and the Police gathered clear pictures from CCTV on a nearby orgs.

 The 3rd and 4th incidents this week 3-7th Feb 2020 were not seen first hand, one a resident thought someone had been in their garden during the day whilst they were out.
 The next was heard rather than seen again this was during the day.
 A residents back gate was opened and the residents sat inside could not immediately be seen by anyone outside.
 The residents heard what sounded like 2 men speaking quietly, they shouted who’s there and the people withdrew themselves.
 By the time one of the residents got up, got outside and to their gate no one could be seen, this incident was reported on the Police 101 chat line who said it was imported for them to know immediately of suspicious behaviours.